rfulekjames/youtube-transcripts-summary/README.md

 ### About

-A pop-up extension for Chrome browser that shows summaries of transcripts for youtube videos.
+A pop-up extension for Chrome browser that shows summaries of transcripts for youtube videos powered by OpenAi API.

 ### Getting Started